Afghan official: 9 civilians killed in detonation of ordnance cache

 By MIRWAIS KHAN | Associated Press | Published: April 2, 2017

-KANDAHAR, Afghanistan — At least nine civilian have been killed after an Afghanistan army commando unit detonated a cache of ordinance found in southern Helmand province.
+KANDAHAR, Afghanistan — At least nine civilians have been killed after an Afghanistan army commando unit detonated a cache of ordinance found in southern Helmand province.

 Omar Zwak, spokesman for the provincial governor in Helmand, said Sunday that soldiers conducted an operation in which they found explosive and ammunition caches and detonated them.